jason-c-daniels/Jcd.BitManipulation/README.md

 ## Major Version Change Log

-### Version 3.0 Released

-#### Breaking Changes

-1. Moved BitIndexers to BitIndexers namespace.
-2. Removed .ToBitIndexerXXXX extension methods.
-These were redundant with implicit casts.

-#### New Features

-1. Added numerous byte-level extension methods (to and from an array or span of bytes.)
-2. Added various ByteIndexer classes to the ByteIndexers namespace.

 ### Version 2.1 Released

 1. Added `GetBytes` and `GetByte` extension methods for intrinsic data types.